Japan suspends 1.6 mln doses of Moderna shot days after contamination reports | Health

 - Japan

-Moderna and Takeda did not immediately reply to Reuters' requests for comment.
+South Korea, which imports the Moderna vaccine from production sites in the United States and Spain, said the vaccine lot that had the contamination issue was not shipped to the country.
 Japan's defense ministry, which operates a mass vaccination site in Osaka, said shots from the lot in question, which contains 565,400 doses, had been used in the western prefecture between Aug.
 6 and Aug.
 20, but it did not say how many people were affected.

-Moderna said that "out of an abundance of caution" it had put the lot in question and two adjacent lots on hold.
-Takeda said it conducted an emergency examination after the particulate matter was found in a lot of vaccine vials at an inoculation site.
+Japanese carrier ANA said about 4,700 shots of the halted Moderna lot had been used and it would stop all vaccinations planned on Thursday.
+Its rival Japan Airlines also canceled some COVID-19 vaccinations for its employees on Thursday after receiving Moderna vaccines with particulate matter.

-Prime Minister Yoshihide Suga said on Thursday the country's inoculation plan would be little affected by the issue.
-A day earlier, he said about 60% of the public will be fully vaccinated by the end of September and the country had enough vaccines to provide booster doses if such a decision is taken.
-Chief Cabinet Secretary Katsunobu Kato said there had been no cases reported of health issues related to contaminated shots administrated.
+Despite several companies canceling planned vaccinations, Prime Minister Yoshihide Suga said the country's inoculation plan would be little affected by the issue.
+A day earlier, he said about 60% of the public would be fully vaccinated by the end of September and the country had enough vaccines to provide booster doses.

-Japan Airlines said it had canceled some COVID-19 vaccinations for its employees on Thursday after receiving Moderna vaccines with particulate matter.
-Its rival ANA said about 4,700 shots of the halted Moderna lot had been used and it would stop all vaccination planned on Thursday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)